Joy, Excellence, Service

 All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
 In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which cover the same curriculum areas will be provided.

-All children get the opportunity to apply to be elected on to the School Council or Eco Council.
+All children get the opportunity to apply to be elected to Pupil Leadership positions.

 What support is available for children with medical needs?